airjoshb/go-to-step-one/site/content/post/life-is-long.md

 tags: ['mindfulness', 'meditation']
 image: step_one_life-is-short.jpg
 ---
-<small>This was originally posted on [Medium](https://medium.com/@airjoshb/why-life-is-short-is-a-cop-out-and-how-to-have-a-long-life-936c8c16e8cf?postPublishedType=repub) in 2017</small>

 We frequently hear and say these things that are supposed to be motivating and inspiring (or at least make us feel better about the choices made in the quest for happiness) but upon examination are simply glib sound bites designed to take you away from the best parts of being alive.